What is Gamma Knife radiosurgery?

 4. A local anesthetic will be injected at the head frame pin insertion sites.
 Once the anesthetic has taken effect, the head frame will be attached to your head with pins that are inserted into your skull.

 7. After the brain imaging has been completed, you will be allowed to rest and relax while the treatment team completes your treatment plan.
-The images from your imaging procedure will be used by a computer in planning your specialized treatment.

 12. You will not feel or hear anything from the Gamma Knife unit during the treatment session.
+The treatment is not painful.

 After the Procedure